 Email Servers of Site.eu

 An SPF record helps prevent spammers from sending emails on behalf of your domain.
 Many hosting companies require you to create these records manually for each domain name.
 However, at Site.eu, implementing SPF is handled by us.
 We automatically create an SPF record for you and keep them updated, so you can concentrate on more important things.
-Plus, we offer unlimited email with every domain name.
+Plus, we offer unlimited email with every domain name you buy from us.
 So simply turn on email for your domain name and start sending and receiving messages right away.
 With Site.eu, you can be confident that your messages will arrive in the inbox.

 Email servers elsewhere